Skip to main content

 Only user-chosen values (explicit --model, env overrides) are persisted as the recent model.
 Provider-inferred defaults and the terminal fallback (DEFAULT_FALLBACK_MODEL, currently gpt-4o-mini) are deliberately not persisted — this keeps model selection fresh if your available providers change between runs.

-The recency file lives at ~/.praison/state/model.json (note: .praison, not .praisonai).
+The recency file lives at ~/.praisonai/state/model.json under the canonical home root (override with PRAISONAI_HOME).
 It is created on demand; if it’s missing or unreadable, resolution falls straight through to provider inference and works normally.

 When Does Setup Run Automatically?

-If you skip setup at install time (or run --no-prompt), the first praisonai or praisonai run command detects the missing credentials and offers to launch this wizard for you.
+If you skip setup at install time (or run --no-prompt), the first praisonai, praisonai run, praisonai code, or praisonai chat command detects the missing credentials and offers to launch this wizard for you.
 See First-run Onboarding for the full flow.

 Best Practices